 # 10.2.2.0/30: 1 hosts -> ['10.2.2.3']

-The trick is ip_interface: it carries both the host and the network, so i.network becomes a natural grouping key.
-We met defaultdict in Week 1 — this is it paying off.
+The trick is ip_interface: it carries both the host and the network, so i.network becomes a natural grouping key. defaultdict appeared back in Week 1 — this is it paying off.

 Previously: Files, Exceptions, and Logging.
 Coming tomorrow — Regex with re: extracting interface counters and parsing show output without writing a parser by hand.